About

 Glenn Paulley

-Glenn is recently retired from SAP SE, where he performed research and development in data management.
+Glenn is retired from SAP SE, where he performed research and development in data management.
 He holds a Ph.D. in Computer Science from the University of Waterloo.

 Coaching philosophy